gibsonbailey/treftstechnologies/TT/static/markdown/Git 1: Basic Commands.md

 Every commit should have a message attached to it, so one can browse the repository later on and understand the changes that were made in each commit without actually having to open them up.
 This is like labeling the boxes in a warehouse.
 Imagine how difficult and inefficient it would be to search through an entire warehouse full of boxes to find an old book when you could just search for the location of the box with a label of "Old Books".
+This is why commit messages should be descriptive.

 </br>
 </br>